pivotal/docs-tap/telemetry/install-telemetry.hbs.md

-# Install Tap Telemetry independent from Tanzu Application Platform profiles
+# Installing Tanzu Application Platform Telemetry

-This document describes how to install Tap Telemetry from the Tanzu Application Platform package repository.
+This topic describes how to install Tanzu Application Platform Telemetry from the Tanzu Application Platform package repository.

->**Note:** VMware recommends installing Tap Telemetry by using Tanzu Application Platform Profiles.
-See [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md) and [Installing the Tanzu Application Platform Package and Profiles](../install.hbs.md).
+>**Note:** VMware recommends installing Tanzu Application Platform Telemetry by using Tanzu Application Platform Profiles.
+See [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md) and [Installing the Tanzu Application Platform Package and Profiles](../install.hbs.md) for more information.
 Use the following instructions if you do not want to use a profile to install the Tap Telemetry package.

 ## <a id='prereqs'></a>Prerequisites